al45tair/netifaces/README.rst

 --------------------------

 Because someone released a fork of netifaces with the version 0.9.0.
 Hopefully skipping the version number should remove any confusion.
+In addition starting with 0.10.0 Python 3 is now supported and other features/bugfixes have been included as well.
+See the CHANGELOG for a more complete list of changes.